This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Cook the veggies, for 3-5 minutes or until well blended and all the flavors are incorporated well.
 Turn OFF heat.

-You can use mustard oil for cooking, for the robust flavor.
-For milder flavor, use olive oil instead.
+You can use mustard oil for cooking for the robust flavor.
+For milder flavor use olive oil instead.

 Dried Mango powder adds a hint of tanginess to the Bharta.
-You can also use some fresh lemon or lime juice instead, works just fine.
+You can also use fresh lemon or lime juice instead, works just fine.

 Use mustard oil for cooking, adds a nice robust flavor.